Welcome to our new website!

 Carers FIRST provide services for unpaid carers on behalf of Waltham Forest Council.

 Carers First provides a range of practical and emotional support, plus advice, information and guidance to carers.
 This includes access to peer support groups, other support sessions and training.
-They also provide guidance on issues or challenges that you may be experiencing as a carer.
+They also provide advice on the issues you may be facing as a carer.

 Since 1 April 2015 carers have had the same rights to an assessment and support as the people they look after.